On the Kottwitz conjecture for local shtuka spaces: Review of the objects appearing in Kottwitz's conjecture

 \subsection{Spaces of local shtukas and their cohomology}

-We recall here some material from \cite{ScholzeLectures} and \cite{FarguesGeometrization} regarding the Fargues-Fontaine curve and moduli spaces of local Shtukas.
+We recall here some material from \cite{ScholzeLectures} and \cite{FarguesGeometrization} regarding the Fargues-Fontaine curve and moduli spaces of local shtukas.

-For any perfectoid space $S$ of characteristic $p$, we have the Fargues-Fontaine curve $X_S$ \cite{FarguesFontaineCurve}, an adic space over $\Q_p$.
-If $S$ lies over $k$, there is a relative version of this curve lying over $F$.
-Since $F$ is fixed we use the same notation $X_S$ for this.
+Let $k$ be the residue field of $F$.
+For a perfectoid space $S$ over $k$, we have the Fargues-Fontaine curve $X_S$ \cite{FarguesFontaineCurve}, an adic space over $F$.
 For $S=\Spa(R,R^+)$ affinoid with pseudouniformizer $\varpi$, the adic space $X_S$ is defined as follows:

 Here $\Frob$ is the $q$th power Frobenius on $S$.